Via Libera series

 Everything you need to learn Italian

-Let's proceed and find a geography book ("20 Rægioni"): region by region (rigorously in alphabetical order, we don't want to be unfair to anyone) we lead you around the small Italian villages and we offer you a page of literature that's been written by someone who was born in that region or lived in it.
+Let's not forget geography ("Venti regioni"): region by region (strictly in alphabetical order, so as not to offend anyone), we take you on a tour of Italy's small villages and offer you a page of literature written by those born or lived in that region.

 This is Pescara river, the place where a section of "Pecio il guerriero" tale takes place.
 Our "guided reading" books are aimed to expert readers who can have fun following the story and, at the same time, they can apprecciate the annotations that explain the most difficult words and that underline some interesting aspects of the area, to that you can visit them as tourist.